ashishvats22/MeraBharat/README.md

 # MeraBharat
-Animated Website using HTML5 and CSS3
+Animated homepage of Website using HTML5 and CSS3